 Most Xbox Live content is routed through Microsoft's Xbox Live servers.
 For the Xbox Live launch in 2002, Microsoft installed massive arrays of servers in four locations in the United States, Japan and the United Kingdom.
-At that time, analysts estimated that the network costs alone would be $500 million, a quarter of the investment Microsoft reportedly spent to institute its first Xbox console [source: Becker].
+At that time, analysts estimated that the network costs alone would be $500 million, a quarter of the investment Microsoft reportedly spent to launch its first Xbox console [source: Becker].

 With the increasing number of online games has come an increasing interest in user-generated content.
 Microsoft opened the Xbox to the independent game developer community in 2008.
 In addition, it opened the Xbox Live Marketplace so those developers could make their games, add-ons and other software available for download across the entire Xbox Live network.
 Microsoft screens each Marketplace contribution in advance to be sure it is secure and meets community standards.